 Novamycin is unique as the first antifungal in development for the treatment of fungal disease as an inhaled, systemic and mucocutaneous therapy.
 NP339 is a rapidly acting fungicidal peptide that has demonstrated superiority over existing antifungal classes in preclinical testing (with a placebo like safety profile) for a number of fungal infections.
-Novamycin is expected to undergo initial clinical studies in 2018 for respiratory aspergillosis (Aspergillus infection in the lung which can become disseminated throughout the body) and oral pharyngeal candidiasis (Candida infection of the mouth and pharynx; often referred to as thrush).
-Novamycin is derived from the same peptide technology platform as Novexatin/NP213 and so the route to clinic and market for Novamycin has already been significantly de-risked.
+Novamycin is currently in an IND enabling toxicology programme ahead of entering the clinical development stage.

 Novamycin acts through membrane perturbation and lysis; this mode of action rapidly killing both non-metabolising and metabolically active fungi.
 This mechanism of action minimises or negates the risk of acquired drug resistance.
 Novamycin has been shown to be active against pathogens that are resistant/insensitive to conventional antifungals and has a placebo-like safety profile.

 AB21 9TR, UK

 North Carolina 27615, US